kubeedge/kubeedge/docs/proposals/deviceapi-edge-design.md

 ### Use Cases

-* Simplify the implementation for mapper components
+* Simplify the implementation for mapper components for user